 — Lisa Featherngill

-“Form 2210 is used to calculate the penalty,” Hoffman said.
+“Form 2210 (PDF) is used to calculate the penalty,” Hoffman said.
 “The penalty will vary from taxpayer to taxpayer, based on the factors on the form (the number of months owed) and the amount owed.”

 He said emergency funds, personal loans, or cash payments from other sources are among the variety of ways people paying more than expected are dealing with their 2018 tax bill surprise.